cleanycloth/PythonOS/README.md

  - For Linux, nano is required for the text editor, because I detest Vim.
 Sorry.
 And since macOS has it by default it makes things easier.
 One of these days I'll probably make a way of detecting your default editor or something, we'll see.
  - Windows has been tested for compatibility, but it *should* work on Linux and macOS as well.** Though, it's been a while since I last tested it.

 **NOTE: macOS bugs have mostly been ironed out now.
 Linux remains mostly untested but should work better than version 1.9.
+See below for known issues.

 This program uses some external programs and code: